HSwMS Artemis

-HSwMS Artemis is a signals intelligence gathering vessel currently being constructed for the Swedish Navy.
+HSwMS Artemis is a signals intelligence gathering vessel currently in service for the Swedish Navy.

 The ship is to replace Sweden's only signals intelligence vessel, HSwMS Orion, which was launched in 1984.
-The ship was ordered on 10 April 2017 and was laid down on 19 June 2018 at the Polish shipyard Nauta.
-The ship was launched on 17 April 2019 and will be transferred to Karlskrona, Sweden where it will be outfitted.
-The vessel was expected to be commissioned in 2020.
+Artemis was ordered on 10 April 2017 and was laid down on 19 June 2018 at the Polish shipyard Nauta and the ship was launched on 17 April 2019.
 The ship will be 74 m long and it will have a displacement of 2,200 tons.

 The project was delayed in March 2021 because the Polish shipyard had economic difficulties and was unable to finish the ship.
-Granted a reorganization, no work had been performed on the ship since April 2021.
-The Swedish FMV and Saab are trying to solve the problem according to the Swedish minister of defence.
+As a result it was towed to Saab Kockums shipyard in Karlskrona, Sweden in February 2022, where construction of the ship was finished with the help of staff from Poland.
+Artemis was handed over by Saab Kockums to the Swedish defence material administration on 28 April 2023.
+The outfitting of the ship was performed by the National Defence Radio Establishment and it was commissioned on 15 November 2023.

+HSwMS Artemis was christened on 3 April 2024, in Karlskrona.
+The christening was performed by the Director-General of the National Defence Radio Establishment, Björn Lyrvall.